WhiteAbeLincoln/TypeScript/README.md

 + https://github.com/microsoft/TypeScript/pull/24439 - adds `unknown` type.
 Good reference for adding new type keyword and checker rules

 ## Notes on adding new types
+### Glossary
+#### Substitution Type
+Substitution types are created for type parameters or indexed access types that occur in the true branch of a conditional type.
+For example, in `T extends string ?
+Foo<T> : Bar<T>`, the reference to `T` in `Foo<T>` is resolved as a substitution type that substitutes `string & T` for `T`.
+Thus, if Foo has a `string` constraint on its type parameter, `T` will satisfy it.
+Substitution types disappear upon instantiation (just like type parameters).
+### Conditional Type
+`C extends E ?
+T : F`
+Immediately resolve if both check (C) and extend (E) are non-generic
++ if E is unknown, any (or inferred), return true branch (T), since all things extend any and inferred
++ if C is any (or inferred), return union of T and F, since it matches anything
 ### Important functions in `checker.ts`
 + `getUnionType` :: gets the type of a union from flags and type array
 + `addTypeToUnion` :: adds a type to a union